The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/2cec2a0a0aad42b0639d2d6d165bae2c9fcf94c35afbf396978ddd3a0280c31c.png

-Students who do well on the PIAT are also likely to do well on the SAT verbal.
-The following figure shows the relationship between the scores.
+As expected, students who do well on the PIAT are also likely to do well on the SAT math.
+And if math and verbal ability are related, we might expect them do well on the SAT verbal section, too.
+The following figure shows the relationship between the PIAT and SAT verbal scores.

 scatter(nlsy, "piat_math", "sat_verbal")